 Belfast is home to countless independent cafés and restaurants offering eating experiences with a difference.
 Here's our round-up of the unique places you don't want to miss.

-Northern Ireland is brimming with food producers, and many of them are based right here in Belfast’s city centre.
+Many places in Belfast sell locally sourced food and some make the food themselves.
 Sample confectionery, dairy and baked goods that are made and stocked in the heart of the city.

 Aunt Sandra’s Candy Factory